r3curs1v3-pr0xy/vajra/README.md

 ## Contributing
-Thank you for considering making contributions to Vajra!.
+Thank you for your consideration for making your valuable contributions to Vajra!
 Start by taking a look at the below mentioned points

 - Fix any issues/bugs
 - Solve opened issues